 Well, you have to understand I came from France.
 I never went to film school, I was a real cinéphile.
-I was just obsessed with films, I was very shy as a child, so whenever I was unhappy, I used to go to the movies and enjoy la magie des salles obscures.
-That was when you could see a film time and time again, you could stay in the theater after the screening was over and wait for the next one.
-I got hooked on films and I decided I wanted to work in films.
-But my father, an extraordinary intelligent self-educated man from Poland, suggested me to get a degree first, and once I had that, I could do whatever I wanted.
-So I entered a school in Paris—une grande école—and while I was there I founded a ciné club which still exists.
+I was just obsessed with films; I was very shy as a child, so whenever I was unhappy, I used to go to the movies and enjoy la magie des salles obscures.
+That was when you could see a film time and time again, you could stay in the theater after the screening was over, and wait for the next one.
+I got hooked on films, and I decided I wanted to work in films.
+But my father, an extraordinary intelligent, self-educated man from Poland, suggested that I get a degree first, and once I had that, I could do whatever I wanted.
+So I entered a school in Paris—une grande école—and while I was there, I founded a ciné club which still exists.
 After I had finished studying, I was going to give it a try.
 And I did.

 Los Angeles, California

 EXTREME CLOSE-UP (1973) DIR Jeannot Szwarc PROD Paul N. Lazarus III SCR Michael Crichton CAM Paul Lohmann MUS Basil Poledouris CAST Jim McMullan, Katherine Woodville, James A. Watson Jr., Bara Byrnes, Al Checco, Jacqueline Giroux, Curtis Credel, William Wellman Jr.

 BUG (1975) DIR Jeannot Szwarc PROD William Castle SCR Thomas Page, William Castle (novel by Thomas Page) CAM Michel Hugo ED Allan Jacobs MUS Charles Fox CAST Bradford Dillman, Joanna Miles, Richard Gilliland, Jamie Smith-Jackson, Alan Fudge, Jesse Vint, Patty McCormack, Brendan Dillon, Frederic Downs, William Castle